gnNNer0x/gnNNer0x.github.io.test/README.md

 ## Overview
 I'll be posting articles on my research, CTF walkthroughs, certitfication and course reviews, things that interst me, and more...

 As I continue to post, I'll add more features.
-If you're interested in contacting me, send me an email at gnNNErx0@gmail.com
+If you're interested in contacting me for any reason, send me an email at gnNNerx0@gmail.com.

 ## About Me
 My name is Devon Standingstrong and I'll be posting articles here on my blog as I study all things information security.
 My main interests include reverse engineering, cyber threat intelligence, IoT hacking, digital forensics, and video game hacking/cheating.